mitchvm/tabnav/README.md

 | macOS            | <kbd>⌘</kbd><kbd>⇧</kbd>+<kbd>[</kbd>    | Fold selection(s)             | Extend selection(s) up       |
 | macOS            | <kbd>⌘</kbd><kbd>⇧</kbd>+<kbd>L</kbd>    | Split selection(s) into lines | Select cells in table row(s) |

-#### Disable Default TabNav Key Bindings

-To temporarily disable most of the default TabNav keybindings, it is enough to [disable TabNav](#other-commands) on the current view.
+To temporarily disable most of the recommended TabNav keybindings, it is enough to [disable TabNav](#other-commands) on the current view.
 The only key bindings that are not disabled by doing this are the key bindings to enable and disable TabNav on the view.

-To permanently disable any default TabNav keybindings, either globally or only within specific syntaxes, TabNav offers configurable settings for each key binding.
-To disable the key bindings globally, select the "Settings - Global Key Binding Flags" menu option under TabNav Package Settings menu (Settings ❯ Package Settings ❯ TabNav), which opens TabNav's default Preferences file along with your local Preferences file.
-Copy the appropriate `tabnav.kb_` flag to your local Preferences file and set it to `false`.

-Disabling the default key bindings for a particular syntax follows the same principle, but Sublime Text does not offer a command to open the default TabNav preferences file alongside a syntax-specific preferences file.
-The "Settings - Default Key Binding Flags" and "Settings - Syntax Specific" menu options open the appropriate files individually.

-#### Custom Key Bindings
+### Custom Key Bindings

-To add custom key bindings, select the TabNav "Key Bindings" menu option, which will open the default TabNav key bindings file alongside your user key bindings file.
-Only make changes to your user key bindings file, lest changes to the TabNav key bindings file get removed upon package update.
-See the [Sublime Text documentation](https://www.sublimetext.com/docs/3/key_bindings.html) for details on how to configure custom key bindings.
-You most likely do **not** want to keep the `setting.tabnav.kb_` context on your custom key bindings - that is the key binding context that is used to disable the default key bindings.
+Of course, it is entirely valid to ignore the recommended key bindings and use your own custom key bindings, or add more key bindings for commands not covered by the recommended bindings.

+All of the available commands are enumerated in the [`Main.sublime-menu`](https://github.com/mitchvm/tabnav/blob/main/Main.sublime-menu) file.

+All of navigation commands take a `direction` parameter.
+When moving from one cell to another, or extending/reducing the selection, the `direction` parameter is required and defines the direction of movement.
+For these commands, the possible values are: `left`, `right`, `up`, or `down`.
+When selecting the current cell, or all cells in the current row/column/table, the parameter defines the "direction" of the selected regions, and is optional.
+The "direction" of a selection determines at which end the cursor is placed.
+For these commands, the possible values are `left` or `right`.

+For each navigation key binding, it is recommended to add the `is_tabnav_context` key binding context to limit the scopes within which the key binding will take effect, as described above.

+## Customization

+TabNav offers considerable configuration, or even customizability to modify the default contexts' behaviour or add new contexts.

 ### Configuration Options

-Selecting the "TabNav - Settings" menu item opens the TabNav default settings file, as well as your local TabNav settings file.
+Selecting the _Preferences_ ❯ _Package Settings_ ❯ _TabNav_ ❯ _Settings - TabNav_ menu item opens the TabNav default settings file, as well as your local TabNav settings file.
 Override the default configurations by placing the parameter into your local settings file.
 The following global configuration parameters are available:

 * `capture_level`: The initial [capture level](#capture-levels) to use.
 The capture level can also be configured per-context, or changed a particular view using the ["Set capture level" command](#other-commands).
 Options: `trimmed`, `content`, `markup`, `cell`.
 Default: `content`.
 * `trim_on_copy`: When true, the ["Copy selections" commands](#other-commands) trim whitespace from the selected regions' text prior to putting it on the clipboard.
 The selections in the view themselves are not altered.
 Default: `true`.